InsideLoop/InsideLoop/doc/Array.rst

        ...
        il::Array<double> w = v;

    As arrays are expensive to copy.
-When they are passed to functions to be read, they should be passed by const reference.
+When they are passed to functions as input parameters, they should be passed by const reference.

    .. code-block:: cpp